 - 1211.
 The year end high point and reserve high point overall amateurs, earning the most amateur points in one calendar year, shall receive an award at the next PHBA National Convention. - 1212.
-The top ten overall amateurs will be given honorable mention in the Amateur Issue of Palomino Horses Magazine and/or PHBA website. - 1213.
-Points earned in amateur halter and amateur color shall count toward these awards provided the amateur has earned fifty (50) points in amateur performance events
+The top ten overall amateurs will be given honorable mention on the PHBA website. - 1213.
+Points earned in amateur halter and amateur color shall count toward these awards provided the amateur has earned fifty (50) points in amateur performance events amateur and horse who has won a minimum of three hundred and twenty-five (325) amateur points.